reuk/wayverb/docs_source/waveguide.md

 required development of a novel injection method.
 Such research, though useful, would have run counter to the specific research aims of this project.
-As noted in the [Context]({{ site.baseurl}}{% link context.md %}) chapter, the purpose of Wayverb is primarily to create a useful tool for musicians, and to survey existing techniques for room simulation.
+As noted in the [Context]({{ site.baseurl}}{% link context.md %}) chapter, the purpose of Wayverb is primarily to create a useful tool for musicians, by surveying and combining existing techniques for room simulation.
 Further research into these issues, though important, would have precluded the completion of a usable simulation program.
-Of course, Wayverb's waveguide may be improved over time, as future research uncovers solutions to the problems identified in the course of this project.
+Of course, future research may reveal solutions to the problems identified over the course of this project.
+Improvements to Wayverb may then be made, based on these solutions.